AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql.md

 ## GraphQL for AEM {#graphql-for-aem}

-For Adobe Experience as a Cloud Experience, a customized implementation of the standard GraphQL has been implemented.
+For [Adobe Experience as a Cloud Experience, a customized implementation of the standard GraphQL API](/help/assets/content-fragments/graphql-api-content-fragments.md) has been implemented.

 The GraphQL for AEM implementation is based on the [GraphQL Java libraries](https://graphql.org/code/#java).

-### GraphQL for AEM - Endpoints {#graphql-aem-endpoints}

-The [endpoint](/help/assets/content-fragments/graphlql-api-content-fragments.md#end-points) is the path used to access GraphQL for AEM.
-Using this path you (or your app) can:

-* access the GraphQL schema,
-* send your GraphQL queries,
-* receive the responses (to your GraphQL queries).

 ## Content Fragments for use with GraphQL for AEM {#content-fragments-use-with-graphql-for-aem}